xz0127/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
 * You can remove all the patients' tags by typing `t/` without specifying any tags after it.
+* Existing appointments which include the edited patient will be updated accordingly.

 Examples:
 *  `edit 1 p/91234567 a/College Avenue 8` Edits the phone number and email address of the 1st patient to be `91234567` and `College Avenue 8` respectively.